+Figure 8: Rule sets partially ordered according to expected number of verbalizations, performance time, and degree of order predictability

+Evolution of the IM during Problem Solving

+The IM has the following general features:

-• In accordance with ISP-DL-Theory, the IM contains simple rules representing acquired but not yet improved knowledge, and composites representing various degrees of expertise. • Since knowledge improvement should result in sped-up performance, a composite becomes part of the IM only if the PS shows a speedup from an earlier to a later action sequence where both sequences can be produced by the composite or the corresponding chain of simple rules. • The IM contains only simple rules and composites which proved to be plausible with respect to an action sequence at least once.
-By this we mean the following: Except for "goal elaboration rules", the simple rules and composites contain a program fragment in their rule head (Figures 6 and 7).
-Thus if the PS applies a certain rule from his domain knowledge, then we expect that he implements the program fragment in the head of the rule in an uninterrupted temporal sequence.
-The order of action steps within this sequence is indeterminate.
-With respect to some sequence of actions, simple rules and composites form four subsets: 1.
-Rules not containing any program fragments ("goal elaboration rules") are nondecisive with respect to the action sequence.
-(But fragments of verbalizations can be related to the goal elaboration rules; Möbus & Thole, 1990).
-2. Rules whose head contains a program fragment which is part of the final result produced by the action sequence, and which was programmed in a noninterrupted, temporally continuous subsequence.
+- In accordance with ISP-DL-Theory, the IM contains simple rules representing acquired but not yet improved knowledge, and composites representing various degrees of expertise.

+- Since knowledge improvement should result in sped-up performance, a composite becomes part of the IM mly if the PS shows a speedup from an earlier to a later action sequence where both sequences can be produced by the composite or the corresponding chain of simple rules.

+- The IM contains only simple rules and composites which proved to be plausible with respect to an action equence at least once.
+By this we mean the following:

+Except for "goal elaboration rules", the simple rules and composites contain a program fragment in their ule head (Figures 6 and 7).
+Thus if the PS applies a certain rule from his domain knowledge, then we expect hat he implements the program fragment in the head of the rule in an uninterrupted temporal sequence.
+The uder of action steps within this sequence is indeterminate.

+With respect to some sequence of actions, simple rules and composites form four subsets:

+1. Rules not containing any program fragments ("goal elaboration rules") are nondecisive with respect to the action sequence.
+(But fragments of verbalizations can be related to the goal elaboration rules; Moebus & Thole, 1990).

+2. Rules whose head contains a program fragment which is part of the final result produced by the action equence, and which was programmed in a noninterrupted, temporally continuous subsequence.
 These rules are plausible with respect to the action sequence.

-3. Rules also containing a program fragment which is part of the final result of the action sequence, but this fragment corresponds only to the result of a noncontinuous action subsequence interrupted by other action steps.
+3. Rules also containing a program fragment which is part of the final result of the action sequence, but his fragment corresponds only to the result of a noncontinuous action subsequence interrupted by other action steps.
 These rules are implausible with respect to the action sequence.

-4. Rules whose head contains a program fragment which is not part of the final result produced by the action sequence.
-These rules are irrelevant to the action sequence. • A credit scheme rewards the usefulness of the rules in the IM.
-The credit of a rule is the number of action steps explained by this rule in the problem solving process of the PS.
-Thus the credit is determined by the length of the action sequence explained by the rule and the number of its successful applications. • According to ISP-DL-Theory, a simple rule acquired by impasse-driven learning can only be improved after its successful application (success-driven learning).
-This implies for the IM that it cannot at the same time be augmented by a new simple rule and by composites built from this simple rule.
+4. Rules whose head contains a program fragment which is not part of the final result produced by the ution sequence.
+These rules are irrelevant to the action sequence.

+- A credit scheme rewards the usefulness of the rules in the IM.
+The credit of a rule is the number of ution steps explained by this rule in the problem solving process of the PS.
+Thus the credit is determined by the might of the action sequence explained by the rule and the number of its successful applications.

+- According to ISP-DL-Theory, a simple rule acquired by impasse- driven learning can only be improved after its successful application (success-driven learning).
+This implies for the IM that it cannot at the same time a augmented by a new simple rule and by composites built from this simple rule.
 Rather, the possible composites have to wait for incorporation in the IM.
 For this reason, in addition to the IM there is a set POSS of possible candidates for future composites of the IM.
-Composites of the rules used for parsing a solution proposal are generated in a generate-and-test-cycle and kept in POSS as candidates.
-Those surviving a test phase are then moved into the IM.
-So the IM contains only simple rules and composites for which we hypothesize that the learner used them already, whereas POSS contains only composites which the PS might have created as a result of success-driven learning, but did not use them yet.
+Composites of the rules used for parsing a solution roposal are generated in a generate-and-test-cycle and kept in POSS as candidates.
+Those surviving a test hase are then moved into the IM.
+So the IM contains only simple rules and composites for which we hypothesize that the learner used them already, whereas POSS contains only composites which the PS might have created as a result of success- driven learning, but did not use them yet.